Proto Labs (PRLB)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Proto Labs has shown robust cash profitability, enabling it to comfortably ride out cyclical downturns while investing in plenty of new offerings and returning capital to investors.
-The company’s free cash flow margin averaged 9.8% over the last five years, quite impressive for an industrials business.
+Proto Labs has shown impressive cash profitability, enabling it to ride out cyclical downturns more easily while maintaining its investments in new and existing offerings.
+The company’s free cash flow margin averaged 9.3% over the last five years, better than the broader industrials sector.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

 10. Return on Invested Capital (ROIC)